 Now we come to the third city (although the three are one “great city”—the world) in which the Lord always is crucified, which always seeks to slay the prophets of God.
 That city is “Jerusalem,” the symbol of spiritual envy, of religious pride, of rebellion against God.

 We are not speaking of literal Jerusalem, or literal Egypt, or literal Sodom.
 These are figures the Spirit uses in the eleventh chapter of Revelation.
 We are referring to the spirit of Jerusalem, of Egypt, of Sodom.

 “Jerusalem” is so wicked, so stubbornly set in its ways, it will cry for the execution of its own Christ even when the world sees the injustice of the charge and seeks to release Him.

 Jude uses strong language to condemn the presumptuous of the churches—a condemnation that reaches out to denounce the pride and self-centeredness of the Lord’s congregations of our own time:

-Likewise also these filthy dreamers [partakers of the Christian love feasts] defile the flesh, despise dominion, and speak evil of dignities.
+Likewise also these dreamers defile the flesh, reject authority, and speak evil of dignitaries.
 (Jude 1:8)